OpenFunction/OpenFunction/docs/concepts/OpenFunction-events-framework.md

 >
 > `spec.inputs` is used to set the event input source.
 >
-> In `spec.subscribers` , `subscriber.condition` will perform a logical operation on `input.name` in `spec.inputs`.
-When the result is true, the event will be processed according to the `subscriber.sink` or `subscriber.topic` configuration.
-(In Development ...)
->
 > Here we set up a very simple trigger that will collect events from the "default" EventBus.
-When it retrieves a "sample-two" event from the "my-eventsource" EventSource, it will trigger a Knative Service called "function-sample-serving-ksvc" and send the event to the "metrics" topic of the event bus at the same time.
+When it retrieves a "sample-two" event from the "my-eventsource" EventSource, it will trigger a Knative Service called "function-sample-serving-qrdx8-ksvc-fwml8" and send the event to the "metrics" topic of the event bus at the same time.

 ```yaml
 apiVersion: events.openfunction.io/v1alpha1